datacite/blog/source/posts/the-new-datacite-membership-and-fees-model.html.md

 ---
 layout: post
-title: the new DataCite Membership and Fees Model
+title: The new DataCite Membership and Fees Model
 author:
   - hcousijn
 date: '2020-04-30'